 Number of VMs.
-You can create up to 1,000 VMs with each call.
-Also, a maximum of 1,200 operations can occur simultaneously at any time.
+You can create up to 5,000 VMs with each call.
+Also, you can create a maximum of 8,000 instances simultaneously at any time.
 This simultaneous operation limit is shared between

 Sole-tenant nodes.
 You cannot create VMs that use sole-tenant node affinity labels.

 VM properties.
 All VM properties, except their names and custom hostnames, must be identical.
 You cannot use VM properties that are mutually exclusive between VMs, which include but are not limited to custom hostnames, static external IP addresses, and static internal IP addresses.